mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 prison indefinitely.

-Skitcher: The skitcher is a poisonous insect-analogue; an adult specimen is ten centimetres long and stick-thin.
+Skitcher: The skitcher is a poisonous insect-analogue; an adult specimen is ten centimeters long and stick-thin.
 They skitter and scamper across walls and through cracks like rats.
 The skitcher has a poisonous stinger which is extremely potent.
 A bite from such a creature reduces a character’s Dexterity by 1d6 for up to eight hours.